-To discover how to reach the Fuji 5 lakes area, click on this link!
+To discover how to reach the Fuji 5 lakes area, click here!

-After I got in front of the cute wooden Kawaguchi-ko Station by bus, I got a map at the tourist office and asked about some trip advices.
-Then I walked to the lake just five or ten minutes away by foot.
+After we got in front of the cute wooden Kawaguchi-ko Station by bus, we got a map at the tourist office and asked about some trip advices.
+Then, we walked to the lake, just five or ten minutes away by foot.

-If the weather is nice you can surely see Mount Fuji from there, but at the time of my visit the cloudy sky didn’t allow me to see the volcano’s shape.
+If the weather is nice you can surely see Mount Fuji from here.

-During spring, fall and winter most of the days are sunny, the view must be awesome.
+During spring, autumn and winter most of the days are sunny, the view is awesome.

-Many days are cloudy in summer, but even though you can’t see Mount Fuji, this spot makes you relax: have a bath at the hot springs and do some shopping!
+Many days are cloudy in summer but, even though you can’t see Mount Fuji, this spot makes you feel relaxed: have a bath at the hot springs and do some shopping.

-While I was walking along Kawaguchi Lake’s bank I noticed many swan boats and fishermen’s boats.
+While we were walking along Kawaguchi Lake’s bank I noticed many swan boats and fishermen’s boats.

-There is a long bridge linking the lake’s opposite banks on its narrowest part, and the view of Mount Fuji while crossing this bridge is gorgeous!
+There is a long bridge linking the lake’s opposite banks on its narrowest part, where the view of Mount Fuji is gorgeous.

-When I visited the Fuji Go-ko during fall I went to Sai Lake’s Iyashi no Sato open air museum.
+When we visited the Fuji Go-ko during the autumn we went to Sai Lake’s Iyashi no Sato open air museum.